-Something that can come in very handy for preventing destructive dogs from ripping your home apart is a repellant spray — there are specialized dog repellant sprays.
+Something that can come in very handy for preventing destructive dogs from ripping your home apart is a repellent spray — there are specialized dog repellent sprays.

 These are made to smell very unattractive to dogs.
 If a dog gets past the smell and chomps down onto something that is covered with this spray, they will likely stop right away.
 It’s quite an unbearable taste.